CiganOliviu/ciganoliviudavid/README.md

 used here is a plugin, in this way it can be integrated in any Python Django App without problems.
 It can also be a plugin to any system but it requires interoperability.

-There is a version of this project which is not a plugin, is an independent app.
+There is a version of this CRM which is not a plugin, is an independent app.
 Here is the full documentation of how this webapp works: https://github.com/CiganEnterprise/CustomerRelationshipManagement

 On short about the CRM: